 About Oropharyngeal Dysphagia

-- Aspiration pneumonia (an inflammation of your lungs and bronchial tubes caused by a foreign object)
+- Aspiration pneumonia (an inflammation of your lungs)

 - Upper respiratory infections